Kaycell/HTTPProxy/README.md

 default on standard output.

-By default localhost is blacklisted and if incoming requests have empty host or host equal to localhost then the proxy return a bad gateway code The proxy allow to blacklist or whitelist endpoints with regular expressions.
+By default localhost is blacklisted and if incoming requests have empty host or host equal to localhost then the proxy return a bad gateway code.
+The proxy allow to blacklist or whitelist endpoints with regular expressions.
 If an expression is blacklisted and whitelisted the priority is on blacklist.